ranja-sarkar/Markov/README.md

 **Note on Monte-Carlo Sampling**

 Monte-Carlo sampling provides the foundation for many ML algorithms such as resampling, hyperparameter tuning, and ensemble learning.
+Unlike Monte Carlo sampling methods (drawing independent samples from probability distribution and repeat the process many times to approximate desired quantity), MCMC methods draw a sample which is dependent on the existing sample.

 A desired quantity can be approximated by random sampling of a probability distribution - MC sampling is one method for this.
 A quantity may be intractable for many reasons, such as the stochastic nature of the domain, noise in the observations, the lack of observations, and more.

 *Drawing a sample may be as simple as calculating the probability for a randomly selected event, or may be as complex as running a computational simulation, the latter often referred to as a Monte Carlo simulation.*

 *The bootstrap is a simple Monte Carlo technique to approximate the sampling distribution and is particularly useful in cases where the estimator is a complex function of the true parameters.*

+Monte Carlo sampling is not effective and may be intractable for high-dimensional probabilistic models, MCMC provides an alternate approach.

 **MCMC with scipy:** https://people.duke.edu/~ccc14/sta-663/MCMC.html